couchbaselabs/docs-ng/using_docs_ng.markdown

 After you are done making your changes, make sure you make a pull request so they are picked up in the master repo and published on the staging server.

+##Previewing and Publishing Content

+To preview your content locally, in the docs-ng repo convert your Markdown to HTML:

+nanoc

+Then you can preview it:

+nanoc view

+Open your web browser to  localhost:3000/guide_name/

+When you content is ready to stage, commit it and send a pull request to have it added to the master branch in GitHub.
+This will get picked up by the staging server automatically.